Earnest Money Basics

 Most states have very strict rules regarding the handling of and accounting for earnest money deposits.
 The money is usually held in an escrow company account, a title company account, the buyer's broker's trust account, or the seller's broker's trust account.
 Both the buyer and the seller have a legal right to the money once it's deposited.

-That said, the money is ultimately used to offset the buyer's costs in the transaction at the end of the day.
-It appears as a credit on the settlement statement, so it reverts to being her money at that point.
+That said, the money is typically used to offset the buyer's costs in the transaction.
+It appears as a credit on the settlement statement, so it reverts to being the buyer's money at that point.

 What If the Deal Falls Through?